letian97/Workforce-Tracking/README.md

 -the name will be memorised by the app after using it the first time, and will display itself in the edit text next time the app is opened.

 -If the input item intended is not in the drop down list, it allows user to type it manually.
-By ticking the check box, edit text for from/to, and description will appear to allow typing.
+By ticking the check box, edit text for "from", "to", and "description" will replace dropdown list to allow typing.

 ####OBJECTIVE:
 -asist in management of project engineers, by keeping track of their trips to companies' site